huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - Loading speed is slower than Edge and Brave.
 However, I found that disable "Page Load Progress Bar" will make it faster.

+- It still get white flash issue when the first time opening the Start Page in a new tab.
+Also it's blank page is pure white instead of black.

 ## All of these browsers compared to Firefox

 Firefox has a quite advanced web proxy setting feature.